 - ”Think carefully about the essentials that you absolutely need to take to college this year.”

 Most students overpack for college.
-They should certainly take the things that they will need and that will make them comfortable, but this is a good year for your student to think carefully about what to take to school, and this means not bringing things they won’t need and also making sure they bring the important things that they will need.
-For those students who will be on campus to attend class, everyone hopes that all goes well.
-But we all also know that the situation may change quickly and students may need to leave.
+They should certainly take the things that they will need and that will make them comfortable, but it is a good idea for your student to think carefully about what to take to school, and this means not bringing things they won’t need and also making sure they bring the important things that they will need.
 If your student needs to head back home unexpectedly, being able travel a bit lighter will be helpful.
 But in trying to keep it light, don’t forfeit those things that matter.

 Note to parents: Every student is different.
 Some students want to bring everything they own with them and others are dorm minimalists.
 Help your student find balance.
 Talk about what will make them feel at home, what essentials they need, and what it might make sense to leave at home — at least for now.
 If you are close enough to visit campus, you can bring additional items to your student later.